0xEbrahim/Gedis-Server/README.md

 # Gedis - A Redis-like In-Memory Database Server in Go

 Gedis is a lightweight, Redis-compatible in-memory database server written in Go.
 It implements a subset of Redis commands and protocols, providing key-value storage, list operations, and hash data structures with persistence support.
+Gedis is compatiable with the official redis-cli and also works with my Gedis-client [Gedis-Client](https://github.com/0xEbrahim/Gedis)

 ## Features